-Choosing the best pod system for your needs just means thinking about the points above, but as a general guide, if you’re brand new to vaping you’ll probably want something different to if you’ve been vaping for a while.
+Choosing the best vape pod for your needs just means thinking about the points above, but as a general guide, if you’re brand new to vaping you’ll probably want something different too if you’ve been vaping for a while.

 If you’re brand new to vaping, basic pod vapes and mid-range options are the best choices for you.
 This is general advice, though, and it does depend on what you’re looking for.

 If you’re looking for something that’s as easy to use as possible, we would still recommend choosing something refillable, because this will save you a lot of money over time and give you free choice over flavors and nicotine strengths.
 However, something with automatic operation and where you don’t need to change coils is still ideal.